Merriam-Webster: 19th century

+In 1898, Collegiate Dictionary, now in its eleventh edition, was introduced.
+In 1890, following publication of Webster's International, two Collegiate editions were issued as abridgments of each of their Unabridged editions.

+20th century

-The Collegiate Dictionary was introduced in 1898 and the series is now in its eleventh edition.
-Following the publication of Webster's International in 1890, two Collegiate editions were issued as abridgments of each of their Unabridged editions.
-Merriam overhauled the dictionary again with the 1961 Webster's Third New International under the direction of Philip B. Gove, making changes that sparked public controversy.
-Many of these changes were in formatting, omitting needless punctuation, or avoiding complete sentences when a phrase was sufficient.
-Others, more controversial, signaled a shift from linguistic prescriptivism and towards describing American English as it was used at that time.
+Since the 1940s, the company has released several specialized dictionaries, language aides, and other references.
+In 1961, Merriam overhauled the dictionary again, publishing Webster's Third New International, edited by Philip B. Gove, whose revisions sparked public controversy.
+Many of the changes were in formatting, omitting needless punctuation, or avoiding complete sentences when a phrase was sufficient.
+Other more controversial revisions signaled a shift from linguistic prescriptivism and towards describing American English as it was used at that time.

+In 1964, the company became a subsidiary of Encyclopædia Britannica, Inc.

-With the ninth edition (Webster's Ninth New Collegiate Dictionary (WNNCD), published in 1983), the Collegiate adopted changes which distinguish it as a separate entity rather than merely an abridgment of the Third New International (the main text of which has remained virtually unrevised since 1961).
+In 1983, in the ninth edition of the Collegiate titled Webster's Ninth New Collegiate Dictionary (WNNCD), the Collegiate adopted changes which distinguish it as a separate entity rather than merely an abridgment of the Third New International, whose main text has remained virtually unrevised since 1961.
 Some proper names were returned to the word list, including names of Knights of the Round Table.
-The most notable change was the inclusion of the date of the first known citation of each word, to document its entry into the English language.
-The eleventh edition (published in 2003) includes more than 225,000 definitions, and more than 165,000 entries.
+The most notable change was the inclusion of the date of the first known citation of each word, to document its entry into English.

+In 1983, after losing the right to exclusive use of the name Webster, its name was changed to Merriam-Webster, Incorporated, which was first reflected with publication of Webster's Ninth New Collegiate Dictionary.
+Previous publications used 'A Merriam-Webster Dictionary as a subtitle.

+21st century

+In 2003, the eleventh edition of Collegiate, was published, including over 225,000 definitions and more than 165,000 entries.
 A CD-ROM of the text is sometimes included.
-This dictionary is preferred as a source "for general matters of spelling" by the influential The Chicago Manual of Style, which is followed by many book publishers and magazines in the United States.
+This dictionary is the preferred source "for general matters of spelling" by The Chicago Manual of Style, which is followed by many U.S.-based book publishers and magazines.
 The Chicago Manual states that it "normally opts for" the first spelling listed.

-The G. & C. Merriam Company lost its right to exclusive use of the name "Webster" after a series of lawsuits placed that name in public domain.
-Its name was changed to "Merriam-Webster, Incorporated", with the publication of Webster's Ninth New Collegiate Dictionary in 1983.
-Previous publications had used "A Merriam-Webster Dictionary" as a subtitle for many years and will be found on older editions.

-Since the 1940s, the company has added many specialized dictionaries, language aides, and other references to its repertoire.
-The company has been a subsidiary of Encyclopædia Britannica, Inc., since 1964.
+The Collegiate's twelfth edition was published on November 18, 2025.

-The dictionary maintains an active social media presence, where it frequently posts dictionary related content as well as its takes on politics.
-Its Twitter account has frequently used dictionary jargon to criticize and lampoon the Trump administration.
-In one viral tweet, Merriam Webster subtly accused Kyle Rittenhouse of fake crying at his trial.
+The dictionary maintains an active social media presence, where it frequently posts dictionary-related content and its views on politics.
+Its Twitter account frequently used dictionary jargon to criticize and lampoon the Trump administration.
+In November 2021, for instance, Merriam Webster subtly accused Kyle Rittenhouse of fake crying at his trial in a tweet that went viral.

 Services

 In 1996, Merriam-Webster launched its first website, which provided free access to an online dictionary and thesaurus.

-Merriam-Webster has also published dictionaries of synonyms, English usage, geography (Merriam-Webster's Geographical Dictionary), biography, proper names, medical terms, sports terms, slang, Spanish/English, and numerous others.
+Merriam-Webster has also published dictionaries of synonyms, English usage, geography in its Merriam-Webster's Geographical Dictionary, biography, proper names, medical terms, sports terms, slang, Spanish/English, and others.
 Non-dictionary publications include Collegiate Thesaurus, Secretarial Handbook, Manual for Writers and Editors, Collegiate Encyclopedia, Encyclopedia of Literature, and Encyclopedia of World Religions.